We need the leadership of the federal government to provide accurate information about climate change.

 Meanwhile, more than 4 million Americans now work in wind, solar, energy efficiency and other clean energy jobs — far more than the 160,000 who work in the coal industry — and experts estimate that investing in revitalizing water infrastructure in the U.S. could generate 1.3 million more jobs.

 5. Climate scientists are underpaid — or not paid at all — for their work

 Scientists often volunteer their time to write climate change reports.
 For example, the authors of the NCA report did not receive compensation for writing the report.

 6. Federal climate change reports are credible because they are written by scientists, not politicians

-The NCA authors, for example, are not Trump appointees, but impartial, independent civil servant scientists whose work is not directed by the politicians but by the facts.
+The NCA authors, for example, are not political appointees, but impartial, independent civil servant scientists whose work is not directed by the politicians but by the facts.

 It's worth noting that fossil fuel companies fund climate studies too.
 In peer-reviewed climate studies by Exxon Mobil from 1977 to 2014, 83 percent acknowledged the reality of climate change, and that it is caused by humans.

 7. Climate change reports consider a wide range of possible future scenarios

 Major climate change assessments from reputable scientific institutions — such as the U.S. government’s National Climate Assessment and the United Nations Intergovernmental Panel on Climate Change’s special report on different levels of warming — consider a wide range of future conditions, from the use of advanced technologies that remove carbon dioxide from the atmosphere, to escalating emissions from the absence of climate action.